RuyiLi/jyasic/README.md

 a to spawn enemies.

+enemies that reach the bottom of the game will be destroyed and punish the player with a loss of 20 hitpoints.

 ## powerups

 (note that some of these names are not original and are taken from other games or anime or homestuck)